Stand-With-Crypto/swc-web/docs/Coding Conventions.md

 ## TypeScript

-- Avoid using `any`. if it's needed, add a comment explaining why if it's not self-evident
+- Avoid using `any`.
+If it's needed, add a comment explaining why if it's not self-evident
 - Code should be camelCase by default
 - Constants should be ALL_UPPER_SNAKE_CASE
   - When defining a constant array, add `readonly` to prevent unexpected mutations